- Why Do Seniors Struggle with Computer?

 Training for specific programmes (word processors, spreadsheets, powerpoints, etc.)

-Help creating their own websites
+Help to create their own websites

 Digital culture training